 - strawberries - you'll need about 4½ cups of strawberries, which is about 1½ pounds if you're using fresh ones.
 If you do use frozen strawberries, I recommend thawing them and draining any excess liquid before adding them to this strawberry crumble, to keep your filling from being too liquidy.

-- granulated sugar – We’ll add our sugar in to bring out the natural sweetness in our strawberries.
-If you’ve got very sweet ripe strawberries, feel free to cut down on the sugar a bit.
+- granulated sugar - We'll add our white sugar in to bring out the natural sweetness in our fresh ripe strawberries.
+If you've got very sweet ripe strawberries, feel free to cut down on the sugar a bit.

 - lemon juice - just a little lemon juice adds a bit of tartness and balances out the sweetness in our filling.

 - cornstarch - we'll add cornstarch to thicken up our filling as it bakes.

 - vanilla extract - I like the flavor of vanilla in pretty much everything, but here I find that it adds a bit of warmth to our strawberry mixture that complements the oat topping so well!

 - vanilla ice cream - a big scoop of vanilla ice cream is the perfect accompaniment to the fresh fruit and crispy topping!

 To make your strawberry crisp dessert you'll only need one key tool - a pastry blender!
 I love how easy it is to use my pastry blender to cut butter into this oat topping while keeping the butter nice and cold.
 But honestly, if you don't have a pastry blender, a fork or even your hands will work fine!
 Other than that, you'll just need a baking dish -- you can grab a cast iron skillet, a deep-dish pie pan, or a 9x9 baking pan to bake up your strawberry crumble, and you're ready to go!